Meridian Hill Park: 21st century

 On May 21, 2014, the Meridian Hill Historic District was added to the NRHP.
 The historic district encompasses the park, and 51 contributing buildings and objects located along 15th and 16th Streets NW, and some nearby streets.
 The NPS hosted the first National Park Rx Day at Meridian Hill Park in 2016, which included Zumba classes, walking, and bicycle rides.
 In 2020, the park's lower level was closed by the NPS for a multi-year rehabilitation project.
 Repairs were made to damaged walls, sidewalks, and stairs.
 A wheelchair accessible entrance was installed, and over two dozen trees and almost 500 shrubs planted.
 The lower level reopened in 2023.
 Despite these improvements, the cascading fountain was not repaired.
+Restoration work to the fountain costing $10.68 million began in 2026 and included temporarily closing the lower plaza and areas surrounding the fountain.
 Social events continue to be held at the park, including snowball fights, soccer and frisbee games, and the long-running drum circle.

 On Sunday afternoons, people gather in the upper park to dance and participate in the drum circle.
 This activity regularly attracts both enthusiastic dancers and professional drummers.
 Despite gentrification of the surrounding neighborhoods, the drum circle attracts black residents who still hold a strong connection to the park, especially since they were the only ones attending it for decades.
 Due to the change in demographics, people of all races and backgrounds attend the drum circle, sometimes to the annoyance of longtime participants.
 This diversity in park attendance has led to it being called "a virtual Bruegel painting of the human tableaux that represents the adjacent neighborhoods of Adams Morgan, Mount Pleasant, Columbia Heights, and Shaw."